dcorderoch/LEDMatrix-VGA/documentation.md

-The Tools used in the development of the driver include the GNU Compiler Collection's C language compiler, `gcc` for compiling the source code, Sublime Text as a text editor, GNU Make to automate the build process, Git for source version control, SSH to connect to the development machine, and the Bourne Again Shell (bash) as a shell.
+The Tools used in the development of the driver include the GNU Compiler Collection's C language compiler, `gcc` for compiling the source code, Sublime Text as a text editor, GNU Make to automate the build process, Git for source version control, SSH to connect to the target machine, and the Bourne Again Shell (bash) as a shell.